Exact Calculation of the Mean-Square Error in the Method of Expansion of Iterated Ito Stochastic integrals Based on Generalized Multiple Fourier Series: Exact Calculation of the Mean-Square Approximation Error for the Cases

-As mentioned in \cite{2006}-\cite{48}, the exact values of coefficients $\bar C_{j_3j_2j_1}$ when $j_1,j_2,j_3=0, 1,\ldots,p$ can be calculated using DERIVE (computer system of symbol transformations).
-In \cite{2006}-\cite{37}, \cite{46a} we can find the tables of the Fourier--Legendre coefficients for approximations of iterated Ito stochastic integrals of multiplicities 1 to 5.
+As mentioned in \cite{arxiv-4} (also see \cite{1}-\cite{12}), the exact values of coefficients $\bar C_{j_3j_2j_1}$ when $j_1,j_2,j_3=0, 1,\ldots,p$ can be calculated using DERIVE (computer algebra system).
+In \cite{arxiv-4} (also see \cite{1}-\cite{12}) we can find several tables with exactly calculated Fourier--Legendre coefficients for approximations of iterated Ito stochastic integrals of multiplicities 1 to 5.
+In addition, in \cite{Kuz-Kuz}, \cite{Mikh-1}, a database was obtained with 270,000 exactly calculated Fourier--Legendre coefficients for approximations of iterated Ito and Stratonovich stochastic integrals of multiplicities 1 to 6.